DPCoderr/ProjectProfileApp/README.md

 questions arise.
 By adhering to this, we will receive the assigned credits in return.

 Most important features:
-- Login and Register
+- Login and Register:
   Users must log in with their account or register if they do not have an account yet.
 Forgotten account name and password must also be checked.

-- Profile management
+- Profile management:
   Registered users can create, edit and delete their personal profiles.
 These profiles will contain information about school performance, work experience and hobbies.

-- School performance
+- School performance:
   Users should be able to add, edit and delete school achievements, including information about schools, diplomas and grades.

-- Work experience
+- Work experience:
   Users should be able to enter, edit and delete their work experience, including details about employers, job titles and dates.

-- Hobbies
+- Hobbies:
   Users can share their hobbies and interests, as well as images and descriptions of them.

 User stories: